chkpr/Landing_page/README.md

 ## Aims

 This project was set up as part of my training in web development, with the aim of reflecting on how to respond to user needs.
-It was also intended to feed into the "dossier professionnel" that was asked to pass the exam.
+It was also included in the "dossier professionnel" that was asked at the exam.

 ## To view the page locally :